Apple and blackberry pie Apple and blackberry pie

 Plant Based

-Lurpak® Plant based offers all the great taste and quality that you expect from Lurpak® but in a plant based product.
-Whether you’re cooking, baking or spreading… whatever you think about plants, think again!
-Crush expectations with new Lurpak® Plant Based.
+With Lurpak® Plant based you now have all the great taste and quality that you expect from Lurpak® but in a plant based product.
+With Lurpak® by your side you’re always ready to start cooking.
+Now sleeves up and crush expectations.
+Learn more about new Lurpak® Plant Based.

 Find out more